 What is Istio?

 Cloud platforms provide a wealth of benefits for the organizations that use them.
-There’s no denying, however, that adopting the cloud can put strains on DevOps teams.
+However, there’s no denying that adopting the cloud can put strains on DevOps teams.
 Developers must use microservices to architect for portability, meanwhile operators are managing extremely large hybrid and multi-cloud deployments.
 Istio lets you connect, secure, control, and observe services.

 At a high level, Istio helps reduce the complexity of these deployments, and eases the strain on your development teams.
 It is a completely open source service mesh that layers transparently onto existing distributed applications.
 It is also a platform, including APIs that let it integrate into any logging platform, or telemetry or policy system.
 Istio’s diverse feature set lets you successfully, and efficiently, run a distributed microservice architecture, and provides a uniform way to secure, connect, and monitor microservices.